liomj/sbadmin4/README.md

-SBAdmin template by [Start Bootstrap - SB Admin](https://startbootstrap.com/templates/sb-admin/) ported to work and powered with [XOOPS CMS](https://www.xoops.org/) as a frontend theme
+SBAdmin Bootstrap 4 template by [Start Bootstrap - SB Admin](https://startbootstrap.com/templates/sb-admin/) ported to work and powered with [XOOPS CMS](https://www.xoops.org/) as a frontend theme

 ## Features
 A Bootstrap 4 XOOPS Theme with minimal custom styling.
 Suitable theme in building intranet, web apps and dashboards